Prayer, contemplation and faith-based support

 Another outdoor space you might want to bear in mind if you're looking for peace and quiet is Chancellor’s Court – an open area next to the Roger Stevens Lecture Theatre.

 Quiet space indoors might be hard to come by during term-time.
-However, the Stanley & Audrey Burton Gallery is a hidden gem at the heart of the University of Leeds campus, which houses temporary exhibitions and treasures from the University’s art collection.
+However, the Stanley & Audrey Burton Gallery (currently closed) is a hidden gem at the heart of the University of Leeds campus, which houses temporary exhibitions and treasures from the University’s art collection.